Logic & Critical Reasoning

 philosophical inquiries will engage two central questions of aesthetics:

-“What is art/the aesthetic -- can it be clearly defined?” and “What is the source of art’s unique
+“What is art/the aesthetic?” and “What is the source of art’s unique

 value to humans?”
 We will also take up several related,

 What are the significant connections between artists and their audiences, society, history, politics, and the so-called “art-world”?
-What is the nature of artistic innovation, creativity, and interpretation?
+What is the nature of artistic innovation, creativity, improvisation, and interpretation?
 How are emotions/feelings, knowledge, truth, morality, taste, beauty, experience, and interpretation related to the arts?
-What is the nature of modern, or conceptual, art?
+What is modern, or conceptual, art?
 Is music a type of language?
+How ought we aesthetically to appreciate the natural environment?

 Online